Divide-By-0/blog/content/posts/nullifier.md

 It turns out that we probably can edit the V1 spec to include the minimized V2 nullifier calculation, but we need to think about that.

+### Why is ZK voting even interesting?

+ZK voting is interesting since it enables fine-grained accountability.
+Voting is another interesting place where pseudonymity unlocks new functionality, and is intricately linked to both blockchains and zero knowledge (i.e. via semaphore or PLUME).
+In the current partisan system, representatives who don't vote along party lines are ostracized and booted from their own role in the community.
+A strategy of honesty is often self-defeating, and we see this tribalism play out in the highest levels of the government.
+On the other extreme, a completely anonymous system with no accountability means that people can selfishly vote for the option that personally benefits them the most, and the lack of accountability introduces a whole host of unwanted tragedies of the commons.

+I claim there's a middle ground.
+Imagine a voting system in the senate in which senators could prove that they were one of the say 10 senators from their region, and they voted a specific way.
+Or if they can prove that they are a Republican, and voted a specific way.
+Forcing only partial identity reveals keeps partial accountability (voters can know which general set of people to replace), but allows them to vote against party lines or state lines when needed (i.e. republicans who wanted to impeach Trump could express that without targeted retribution).
+You could even express arbitrarily complex votes like, "I vote no except in the case that 1/2 of other Democrats say yes, in which case I vote yes".
+I haven't seen this sort of voting experimented with in practice, and would be curious to see such systems in low-stakes tests (videogames, local orgs) to see if this actually improves governance outcomes.

+In order to test such systems with good anonymity, some of the best organizations to start with are Ethereum native: autonomous worlds and DAOs both run on Ethereum accounts, and being able to bootstrap private voting directly from their existing accounts is a really interesting primitive.
+PLUMEs let you ensure someone isn't voting twice.
+In addition, it's agnostic to proof systems: a zk proof of their vote itself can allow time-locked voting if you add a VDF, or encrypted voting where a centralized attester sees and collects all votes, or an even more complex system if desired.